In the modern healthcare environment, tools and processes that foster better payer-provider collaboration are imperative.

 The right digital solution makes information-sharing and decision-making easier for both providers and payers.
 By accessing relevant and accurate clinical data in an AI-driven platform with enhanced machine learning capabilities, providers cut through the noise of a standard EMR to see the key information for a specific case, leading to reduced denials and delays.
 When providers offer shared views into this same, real-time data to payers, everyone is literally on the same page with both efficiency wins and accelerated alignment for each patient’s care status.
 In fact, a recent study found that a national payer achieved up to 83% more efficiency with case reviews, when deploying an AI-driven platform with automation capabilities.
 According to Chilmark Research, such a solution indicates the value of AI and machine learning (ML) with “automating core functions in the UM process while also linking payers and providers in a manner that can build trust and reduce friction between the two stakeholders.”

-XSOLIS is proud to offer CORTEX®, a utilization management solution for hospitals and health systems that supports a more collaborative payer-provider model.
-Learn more about how to bridge the gap between payers and providers with purpose-built technology solutions: https://www.xsolis.com/a-new-future.
+Xsolis is proud to offer CORTEX, now known as Dragonfly, a utilization management solution for hospitals and health systems that supports a more collaborative payer-provider model.
+Watch this video to learn more about how to bridge the gap between payers and providers with purpose-built technology solutions.